 Write Your Speech

 Writing a good speech is something that people write entire books on.
-But here are some quick cheat-notes to consider:
+But here are some expert speech writing tips to consider:

-Get a thesaurus.
-It's not cheating, it's expanding your vocabulary, and all great writers use one.
+It is not cheating, it is expanding your vocabulary, and all great writers use one.
 A word of warning: Only use words that people know.

 Throw out rhetorical questions as if you really expect answers; you might even get nods of agreement.

 Incorporate words that you usually use while speaking, but not in writing, such as: